SimSUM: Simulated Benchmark with Structured and Unstructured Medical Records: Utility and discussion

-Two of our baselines only get to see the tabular portion of the dataset at the input: Bayesian network (\textbf{BN-tab}) and XGBoost (\textbf{XGBoost-tab}).
-We use these models to predict each symptom in three settings, differing from one another in the set of tabular features that are taken as an input, which we call the evidence: \setlist{nolistsep} \begin{itemize}[noitemsep] \item $\mathcal{P}(\text{\textit{sympt}} \mid \text{\textit{all}})$: Predict the symptom given all other tabular features as evidence.
-This set includes the background, diagnoses, external influence, treatment, outcome and other symptoms. \item $\mathcal{P}(\text{\textit{sympt}} \mid \text{\textit{no-sympt}})$: Predict the symptom given all other tabular features as evidence, except for the other symptoms.
+\pr{\textbf{Tabular-only baselines}} \quad Two of our baselines only get to see the tabular portion of the dataset at the input: Bayesian network (\textbf{BN-tab}) and XGBoost (\textbf{XGBoost-tab}). \rebut{We include XGBoost because it has consistently demonstrated state-of-the-art performance on a wide range of tabular prediction tasks, often serving as a strong baseline in machine learning benchmarks \citep{xgboost_tabular}.} We use both models to predict each symptom in three settings, differing from one another in the set of tabular features that are taken as an input, which we call the evidence: \setlist{nolistsep} \begin{itemize}[noitemsep] \item $\mathcal{P}(\text{\textit{sympt}} \mid \text{\textit{all}})$: Predict the symptom given all other tabular features as evidence.
+This set includes the background, diagnoses, non-clinical, treatment and outcome variables, as well as the other symptoms. \item $\mathcal{P}(\text{\textit{sympt}} \mid \text{\textit{no-sympt}})$: Predict the symptom given all other tabular features as evidence, except for the other symptoms.
 This mimics the setting where we have tabular features available in the patient record, but have not extracted any symptoms from the text yet.
-This set includes the background, diagnoses, external influence, treatment and outcome variables. \item $\mathcal{P}(\text{\textit{sympt}} \mid \text{\textit{realistic}})$: Predict the symptom given all tabular features which would be available as evidence in a realistic setting.
-We do not expect \textit{policy}, \textit{self-employed} and \textit{\#days} to be recorded in any kind of realistic patient record, and therefore leave them out of this evidence set.
-As in the \textit{no-sympt} setting, we assume that we have not extracted any tabular symptoms from the text yet.
-Therefore, this set includes the background, diagnoses, season and treatment variables. \end{itemize}
+This set includes the background, diagnoses, non-clinical, treatment and outcome variables. \item $\mathcal{P}(\text{\textit{sympt}} \mid \text{\textit{realistic}})$: Predict the symptom given a more realistic set of tabular features as evidence.
+We do not expect \textit{policy}, \textit{self{\text-}employed} and \textit{\pr{days at home}} to be recorded in any kind of realistic patient record, and therefore leave them out of this evidence set.
+As in the \textit{no-sympt} setting, we do not include the symptoms either.
+In other words, this set includes the background, diagnoses, season and treatment variables. \\ \end{itemize}